larsonzh/whois/docs/USAGE_EN.md

 - To stick to a fixed server and minimize instability from redirects, use `--host <rir> -Q`
 - In automatic redirects mode, too small `-R` may lose authoritative info; too large may add latency; default 5 is typically enough
 - Retry pacing: default `interval=300ms` and `jitter=300ms`, so each retry sleeps within `[300, 600]ms`, which helps mitigate bursty failures; tune via `-i/-J` if needed.

+### Security logging (optional)

+- Use `--security-log` to emit SECURITY events to stderr for diagnostics and hardening validation.
+Examples of events: input validation rejects, protocol anomalies, redirect target validation failures, response sanitization, and connection flood detection.
+This does not change the normal stdout output contract and is off by default.
+- Security logs are rate-limited to avoid stderr flooding during attacks (roughly 20 events/sec with suppression summaries).

 ### Using an IPv4/IPv6 literal as server